Procedural Guidance for Class Action Settlements

 Below is suggested language for inclusion in class notices:

 “You can ask the Court to deny approval by filing an objection.
 You can’t ask the Court to order a different settlement; the Court can only approve or reject the settlement.
-If the Court denies approval, no settlement payments will be sent out and the lawsuit will continue.
-If that is what you want to happen, you must object.
+If the Court denies approval, no settlement payments will be sent out, and the lawsuit will continue.
+If that is what you want to happen, you should object.

 Any objection to the proposed settlement must be in writing.
 If you file a timely written objection, you may, but are not required to, appear at the Final Approval Hearing, either in person or through your own attorney.
 If you appear through your own attorney, you are responsible for hiring and paying that attorney.
-All written objections and supporting papers must (a) clearly identify the case name and number ( _________ v. __________, Case Number __________), (b) be submitted to the Court either by mailing them to the Class Action Clerk, United States District Court for the Northern District of California, [insert appropriate Court location here], or by filing them in person at any location of the United States District Court for the Northern District of California, and (c) be filed or postmarked on or before _________________.”
+All written objections and supporting papers must (a) clearly identify the case name and number ( _________ v. __________, Case No. __________), (b) be submitted to the Court either by filing them electronically or in person at any location of the United States District Court for the Northern District of California or by mailing them to the Class Action Clerk, United States District Court for the Northern District of California, [insert appropriate Court location here], and (c) be filed or postmarked on or before _________________.”

-6) ATTORNEYS’ FEES—The court will not approve a request for attorneys’ fees until the final approval hearing, but class counsel should include information about the fees they intend to request and their lodestar calculation in the motion for preliminary approval.
-In a common fund case, the parties should include information about the relationship among the amount of the award, the amount of the common fund, and counsel’s lodestar calculation.
+6) ATTORNEYS’ FEES AND COSTS—Although attorneys’ fee requests will not be approved until the final approval hearing, class counsel should include information about the fees and costs (including expert fees) they intend to request, their lodestar calculation (including total hours), and resulting multiplier in the motion for preliminary approval.
+In a common fund case, the parties should include information about the relationship between the amount of the common fund, the requested fee, and the lodestar.
 To the extent counsel base their fee request on having obtained injunctive relief and/or other non-monetary relief for the class, counsel should discuss the benefit conferred on the class.
-Counsel’s lodestar calculation should include the total number of hours billed to date and the requested multiplier, if any.
-Additionally, counsel should state whether and in what amounts they seek payment of costs and expenses, including expert fees, in addition to attorneys’ fees.

-7) INCENTIVE AWARDS—Judges in this district have different perspectives on extra payments to named plaintiffs or class representatives that are not made available to other class members.
-Counsel seeking approval of incentive awards should consult relevant prior orders by the judge reviewing the request.
-The court will not approve a request for incentive awards until the final approval hearing, but the parties should include information about the incentive awards they intend to request as well as the evidence supporting the awards in the motion for preliminary approval.
+7) SERVICE AWARDS—Judges in this district have different perspectives on extra payments to named plaintiffs or class representatives that are not made available to other class members.
+Counsel seeking approval of service awards should consult relevant prior orders by the judge reviewing the request.
+Although service award requests will not be approved until the final approval hearing, the parties should include information about the service awards they intend to request as well as a summary of the evidence supporting the awards in the motion for preliminary approval.
 The parties should ensure that neither the size nor any conditions placed on the incentive awards undermine the adequacy of the named plaintiffs or class representatives.
 In general, unused funds allocated to incentive awards should be distributed to the class pro rata or awarded to cy pres recipients.

-8) CY PRES AWARDEES—If the settlement contemplates a cy pres award, the parties should identify their chosen cy pres recipients, if any, and how those recipients are related to the subject matter of the lawsuit and the class members.
+8) CY PRES AWARDEES—If the settlement contemplates a cy pres award, the parties should identify their chosen cy pres recipients, if any, and how those recipients are related to the subject matter of the lawsuit and the class members’ claims.
 The parties should also identify any relationship they or their counsel have with the proposed cy pres recipients.
-In general, unused funds allocated to attorneys’ fees, incentive awards, settlement administration fees and payments to class members should be distributed to the class pro rata or awarded to cy pres recipients.
+In general, unused funds allocated to attorneys’ fees, service awards, settlement administration costs, and class member payments should be distributed to the class pro rata if feasible, or else awarded to cy pres recipients or to the relevant government authorities.

 9) TIMELINE—The parties should ensure that class members have at least thirty-five days to opt out or object to the settlement and the motion for attorney’s fees and costs.

-10) CLASS ACTION FAIRNESS ACT (CAFA)—The parties should address whether CAFA notice is required and, if so, when it will be given.
-In addition the parties should address substantive compliance with CAFA.
+10) CLASS ACTION FAIRNESS ACT (CAFA) AND SIMILAR REQUIREMENTS—The parties should address whether CAFA notice is required and, if so, when it will be given.
+In addition, the parties should address substantive compliance with CAFA.
 For example, if the settlement includes coupons, the parties should explain how the settlement complies with 28 U.S.C. § 1712.
+In addition, the parties should address whether any other required notices to government entities or others have been provided, such as notice to the Labor & Workforce Development Agency (LWDA) pursuant to the Private Attorneys General Act (PAGA).

-11) PAST DISTRIBUTIONS—Lead class counsel should provide the following information for at least one of their past comparable class settlements (i.e. settlements involving the same or similar clients, claims, and/or issues):
+11) COMPARABLE OUTCOMES—Lead class counsel should provide information about comparable cases, including settlements and litigation outcomes.
+Lead class counsel should provide the following information for as many as feasible (and at least one) comparable class settlements (i.e., settlements involving the same or similar claims, parties, issues):

-- The total settlement fund, the total number of class members, the total number of class members to whom notice was sent, the method(s) of notice, the number and percentage of claim forms submitted, the average recovery per class member or claimant, the amounts distributed to each cy pres recipient, the administrative costs, and the attorneys’ fees and costs.
+- The claims being released, the total settlement fund, the total number of class members, the total number of class members to whom notice was sent, the method(s) of notice, the number and percentage of claim forms submitted, the average recovery per class member or claimant, the amounts distributed to cy pres recipients, the administrative costs, the attorneys’ fees and costs, the total exposure if the plaintiffs had prevailed on every claim.

-Counsel should summarize this information in easy-to-read charts that allow for quick comparisons with other cases.
+Counsel should summarize this information in easy-to-read charts that allow for quick comparisons with other cases, supported by analysis in the text of the motion.

 12) ELECTRONIC VERSIONS—Electronic versions (Microsoft Word or WordPerfect) of all proposed orders and notices should be submitted to the presiding judge’s Proposed Order (PO) email address when filed.
 Most judges in this district use Microsoft Word, but counsel should check with the individual judge’s Courtroom Deputy.

-1) CLASS MEMBERS’ RESPONSE—The motion for final approval briefing should include information about the number of undeliverable class notices and claim packets, the number of class members who submitted valid claims, the number of class members who elected to opt out of the class, and the number of class members who objected to or commented on the settlement.
+1) CLASS MEMBERS’ RESPONSE—The motion for final approval briefing should include information about the number of undeliverable class notices and claim packets, the number of class members who submitted valid claims, the number of class members who opted out, and the number of class members who objected to or commented on the settlement.
 In addition, the motion for final approval should respond to any objections.

 2) ATTORNEYS’ FEES—All requests for approval of attorneys’ fees must include detailed lodestar information, even if the requested amount is based on a percentage of the settlement fund.
 Declarations of class counsel as to the number of hours spent on various categories of activities related to the action by each biller, together with hourly billing rate information may be sufficient, provided that the declarations are adequately detailed.
-Counsel should be prepared to submit copies of billing records themselves at the court’s order.
+Counsel should be prepared to submit copies of detailed billing records if the court orders.

 Regardless of when they are filed, requests for attorneys’ fees must be noticed for the same date as the final approval hearing.
 If the plaintiffs choose to file two separate motions, they should not repeat the case history and background facts in both motions.
 The motion for attorneys’ fees should refer to the history and facts set out in the motion for final approval.

-3) INCENTIVE AWARDS—All requests for incentive awards must be supported by evidence of the proposed awardees’ involvement in the case and other justifications for the awards.
+3) SERVICE AWARDS—All requests for service awards must be supported by evidence of the value provided by the proposed awardees, the risks they undertook in participating, the time they spent on the litigation, and any other justifications for the awards.

 4) ELECTRONIC VERSIONS—Electronic versions (Microsoft Word or Word Perfect) of all proposed orders and judgments should be submitted to the presiding judge’s Proposed Order (PO) email address at the time they are filed.